ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 l = [i for i in range(5) if i%2 == 0]
 ```

-## What is lambda in python?
+## 5. What is lambda in python?
 Why is it used?

 - lambda is a small, anonymus function.
-- Don't need to formally define a function.
+- Sometimes we can declare a function without any name,such type of nameless functions are called **anonymous functions or lambda functions**.
+- The main purpose of anonymous function is just for instant use(i.e for one time usage)
-- Used as arguments for map(), filter(), and sorted()
+- Used as arguments for **map(), filter(), and sorted()**

+Syntax: lambda argument_list : expression

 ```py
 lambda x: x*2